EwaoluwaO/LastfmListens/README.md

 # LastfmListens
 ## Project Overview

-This project visualizes music listening history from Last.fm to reveal fascinating insights about personal listening habits.
-It's built using Python for data retrieval and cleaning, and Tableau for creating interactive visualizations.
+This project aims to visualize music listening history from Last.fm, uncovering intriguing insights about personal listening habits.
+It utilizes Python for data retrieval and cleaning, and Tableau for crafting interactive visualizations.

+The data is processed using an Extract, Transform, Load (ETL) procedure:

+* Extract: Read existing data from a CSV file and identify new listens by comparing them to the most recent date.
+* Transform: Process and clean the new data.
+* Load: Update the CSV file with the new information.

+This ETL process is automated to run daily using Apache Airflow by scheduling a Directed Acyclic Graph (DAG).

 ## Key Features: